fluxio/flux-sdk-js/docs/tutorial/Chapter-4.md

 }
 ```

-While it’s not required that you use Flux primitives, you’ll get a lot of mileage out of them since they’re recognized by our viewport and plugins.
+While it's not required that you use Flux primitives, you'll get a lot of mileage out of them since they're recognized by our viewport and plugins.
 This chapter will cover the different primitives available in a bit more detail.

 ## <a id="types-of-flux-primitives"></a>Types of Flux Primitives

 There are many different Flux primitives.
-You’ll expect, and recognize most of them if you’ve worked with other design tools.
-For example, you’ll find points, lines, curves, meshes, BREPs, and many more.
+You'll expect, and recognize most of them if you've worked with other design tools.
+For example, you'll find points, lines, curves, meshes, BREPs, and many more.
 We actively maintain documentation of the different types here.

-It’s also very simple to create examples of primitives by using the data inspector on https://flux.io.
+It's also very simple to create examples of primitives by using the data inspector on https://flux.io.
 When you view data, the bottom left corner of the data inspector provides a menu of alternative views.
 The eye in the bottom left corner exposes a menu.
 The "Raw View" menu item changes the display to show the raw JSON value that will help you understand how geometry (or other types) are constructed.

 ![image alt text](image_8.png)

 ## <a id="data-not-files"></a>"Data, Not Files"

 The unofficial Flux mantra has been, "Data, not files."
-The design of primitives reflects this belief -- that a single model can be decomposed into smaller, reusable parts.
+The design of primitives reflects this belief - that a single model can be decomposed into smaller, reusable parts.

-While it’s may be tempting to jam a base 64 encoded .dxf into a cell and route it through Flux, it sort of misses the point.
+While it's may be tempting to jam a base 64 encoded .dxf into a cell and route it through Flux, it sort of misses the point.
 Interoperability is more than just speaking a common language.
 When collaborating, you will greatly benefit by breaking your design down into discrete problems.
-You’ll see the solution to these problems become reusable in many different contexts.
+You'll see the solution to these problems become reusable in many different contexts.

 ## <a id="collections"></a>Collections